Michael Jackson fans have had a first look at items that will be sold at auction from the singer's home.

 Darren Julien, president of Julien's Auctions, said he sought permission from the Jackson estate to include fans in the auction exhibit, and family matriarch Katherine Jackson requested that he deliver any hand-made items from fans to her.

-Julien's Auctions sold the contents of Jackson's Neverland Ranch in April 2009.
+Julien's Auctions sold the contents of Michael's Neverland Ranch in April 2009.

-The company also sold Jackson's Thriller jacket for $1.8 million over the summer and his signature-spangled glove for $350,000 in 2009.
+The company also sold his Thriller jacket for $1.8 million over the summer and his signature-spangled glove for $350,000 in 2009.